-Figure 5.2-13 - Radiated Emissions 1 - 10 GHz (Average Detector) Channel 0
+Figure 5.2-11 - Radiated Emissions 1 - 10 GHz (Average Detector) Channel 0

 The red trace was with vertical polarity.
-The blue trace was with horizontal polarity.
 The DUT was set to transmit its continuous transmission test mode.

 The frequency of the highest emission was 1.806 GHz; the second harmonic.
 Because this emission was greater than 20 dB down from the fundamental and it did not fall in a restricted band, it was judged to be acceptable.